vENEZUELA EARTHQUAKE RELIEF FAQs

 Is my donation tax-deductible?
 Yes.
 Saludos Connection is a registered 501(c)(3) public charity (EIN 82-0678031).
 Donations are tax-deductible to the full extent allowed by U.S. law.

 Will my employer match my gift?
 Many employers match charitable donations through platforms like this one — which means your gift may reach twice as many people at no extra cost to you.
-Check your company's matching program when you give.
-They might have a matching program already.
-Please give to any organization that aligns with your values.
+Check your company's matching program when you give; they might have one already.
+And please give to any organization that aligns with your values.

 Is there a fundraising goal or deadline?
 This is an open, rolling fund.
 Because the need is urgent and evolving, every contribution goes to work as it arrives, for as long as the relief effort requires it.